nken-eccs/PyGitrefer/README.md

-# 📚 PyGitrefer: Your GitHub-Powered Bibliography Manager!　✨
+# 📚 PyGitrefer: Your GitHub-Powered Bibliography Manager!

 Welcome to _PyGitrefer_, your daily assistant for effortlessly managing bibliographic information directly within your GitHub repositories!

-👋Say goodbye to messy spreadsheets and hello to a streamlined, version-controlled, and collaborative approach to keeping your research references in order.
+Say goodbye to messy spreadsheets and hello to a streamlined, version-controlled, and collaborative approach to keeping your research references in order.

 ## What is PyGitrefer?